zhibindeng/Personal/index.md

 I’m an associate professor of the School of Economics and Management at the University of Chinese Academy of Sciences, Beijing.

-I received my Ph.D. from the Industrial and System Engineering (ISE) department at North Carolina State University in Dec 2013.
+I received my Ph.D. from the Industrial and System Engineering (ISE) department at North Carolina State University in December 2013.

-Recently I’ve been interested in various approaches to making data-driven decisions in the context of revenue management, including dynamic programming and machine learning.
+Recently, I’ve been interested in various approaches to making data-driven decisions in the context of revenue management, including dynamic programming and machine learning.

 My research is also broadly related to mathematical optimization.